Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Introduction

 The continuous wavelet transform \cite{Dau92,fuhr05,mallat09,CoMe97} and its many variants, such as, for example, the shearlet transform \cite{dakustte09,dastte10,gukula06,kula09}, lie in the background of a growing body of techniques, that may be collectively referred to as {\it signal analysis}, whose common feature is perhaps the decomposition of functions, primarily in $L^2(\R^d)$, by means of superpositions of projections along selected ``directions''.
 Symmetry and finite dimensional geometry often play a prominent r\^ole in the way in which these directions are generated or selected, and hence, with this notion of signal analysis, topological transformation groups and their representations provide a natural setup.
 In particular, the restriction of the metaplectic representation of $\Spdr$ to its Lie subgroups produces a wealth of useful reproducing formulae \cite{codenota06b,codenota06a}, all based on linear geometric actions either in the time or in the frequency domain, and is thus one of the most natural environments both for a unified approach and for the search of new strategies.
 In fact, the deep connections of the metaplectic representation with harmonic analysis in phase space is thoroughly investigated \cite{fol89,gro01}, and one of the keys to its understanding is the Wigner transform.

 The central importance of the symplectic group has motivated both a general theory of ``mock'' metaplectic representations (and the abstract harmonic analysis thereof \cite{DeDe11}), and a more applications-oriented approach, where the main focus is the actual study of these formulae in connection with the classical themes of signal analysis \cite{ober10}.
 In this work, that consists of two parts, we introduce the class $\cE$ of Lie subgroups of $\Spdr$ that we believe is the ``right'' class for signal analysis and we illustrate its relevance in $2D$-analysis by exhibiting the full list of reproducing formulae that it yields, up to the appropriate notion of equivalence.
 In some sense, therefore, we obtain a complete picture, at least as far as continuous ``geometric'' transforms are concerned, of reasonable $2D$ signal analyses.
 In the first part (this paper) we classify the groups, modulo conjugation within $Sp(2,\R)$.
 In part~II we address the analytic issues: by appealing to the theory developed in \cite{DeDe11} we are able to show exactly which groups are reproducing and which are not.
 The full description of the associated admissible vectors is also achieved.

-In part~II, we also introduce a rather subtle notion of analytic equivalence, that we call {\it orbit} equivalence.
+Some other interesting examples of signal analysis associated with the metaplectic representation in higher dimensions can be found in a recent paper \cite{czki12}.